Skip to main content

 After setting up the Budget tool, you can begin creating one or multiple prime contracts for your project.
 With the Prime Contracts tool, your team can replace stacks of paper and expensive printer costs with a central location for digital contract management.

-• Set Up Your Prime Contract.
+- Set Up Your Prime Contracts.
 While most Procore customers create a single prime contract for a single construction project, project teams do have the option to create multiple prime contracts in the Prime Contracts tool.
 For details, see Create Prime Contacts.
-Similar to budget, you can also choose from two methods for setting up your prime contract: (1) You can manually Update the Schedule of Values (SOV) on a Prime Contract or (2) you can Import a Prime Contract SOV from a CSV File.
+Similar to budget, you can also choose from two methods for setting up your prime contract: (1) You can manually Update the Schedule of Values on a Prime Contract or (2) you can Import a Prime Contract SOV from a CSV File.
 When finished with the initial setup, simply approve it.
 See Approve a Prime Contract.

 Tip

-• Create and Manage Owner Invoices.
+Does your construction project have multiple funding sources or delivery methods?
+Learn why some Procore clients decide to create multiple prime contracts on their Procore project.
+This is helpful when you have a need to divide the scope of work on a project into multiple phases or stages, however, doing so does present a few considerations.
+For more information, see Are there any system limitations when projects have multiple prime contracts? - Create and Manage Owner Invoices.
 After your prime contract is set and you've set up the Commitments tool as described below, you can also create and manage your owner invoices.
 An owner invoice is an itemized record of a financial transaction between a project owner and a company responsible for completing work.
 Typically, it is issued by a general contractor and submitted to a project owner to signal that a payment is due for completed work.
-See Create an Owner Invoice.
+See Create Owner Invoices.

 To learn what else you can do with the Prime Contracts tool, see Prime Contracts.